frogshead/LM75_raspi/readme.md

 # README

-Read LM75 i2c temperature sensor using Raspberry Pi 1 and write time stamp and tem value to csv file.
+Read LM75 i2c temperature sensor using Raspberry Pi 1 and write time stamp and the value to csv file.

 To build for RPi 1